-Example: Obligations under significant performer regime (2020-21 income year)
+Example: Obligations under significant performer regime

 Prahm Industries is a standard balance date (31 March) taxpayer, with an extension of time to file its income tax return.
 It has incurred more than \$2 million of eligible R&D expenditure and determines that it does not need general approval of its R&D activities.
-Prahm Industries decides to opt into the significant performer regime for the year ended 31 March 2021.
-The company must notify Inland Revenue by 7 May 2021 of its election to opt-into the significant performer regime and must provide an expenditure estimate with its election.
-It must also apply for criteria and methodologies approval by 7 May 2021.
+Prahm Industries decides to opt into the significant performer regime for the year ended 31 March 2025.
+The company must notify Inland Revenue by 30 September 2024 of its election to opt-into the significant performer regime and must provide an expenditure estimate with its election.
+It must also apply for criteria and methodologies approval by 30 September 2024.

-Prahm Industries opts into the significant performer regime on 20 April 2021, which is after the end of Prahm Industries' income year (31 March 2021) and before the deadline for notifying the Commissioner.
+Prahm Industries opts into the significant performer regime on 20 April 2024, which is before the deadline for notifying the Commissioner.
 Prahm Industries is able to provide an exact account of its eligible R&D expenditure, which is \$2,548,000, alongside its election to opt-into the significant performer regime.
-It has an extension of time, so its income tax return is due on 31 March 2022.
+It has an extension of time, so its income tax return is due on 31 March 2026.
 Prahm Industries files its return by this date and claims \$382,200 of R&D tax credits (15% of \$2,548,000 eligible R&D expenditure) in its income tax return.
-Prahm Industries' supplementary return (which must contain details of Prahm Industries' R&D expenditure) and R&D certificate are due on 30 April 2022.
+Prahm Industries' supplementary return (which must contain details of Prahm Industries' R&D expenditure) and R&D certificate are due on 30 April 2026.